Modou Sougou: Early years and Portugal

-Born in the village of Fissel, in the M'bour Department, Sougou started his career with Dakar-based AS Douanes.
+Born in the village of Fissel in the M'bour department, Sougou started his career with Dakar-based AS Douanes.
 He moved to Portugal in 2004 at the age of 19, signing a four-year contract with U.D.
 Leiria.
 He made his Primeira Liga debut on 29 November, coming on as a late substitute in a 1–0 home win against S.L.
 Benfica.

 Sougou continued to compete in the Portuguese top flight the following six seasons, representing Vitória de Setúbal, Leiria and Académica de Coimbra.
 In 2009–10, whilst at the service of the latter club, he scored a career-best in the country nine goals in 29 matches, helping it to the 11th position; additionally, in early 2013, he revealed that he came close to signing with FC Porto when André Villas-Boas was the manager, but a potential deal fell through due to injury.

 CFR Cluj

 In late May 2011, Sougou joined Liga I side CFR Cluj, having previously signed a pre-contract agreement.
 The move was put on hold because his previous club, Académica, wanted €300,000 in compensation, but the transfer was eventually completed whilst the player stated one of the main reasons to sign was rejoining former manager Jorge Costa.

 Sougou finished his first year in Romania as joint-ninth top scorer with ten goals, adding several assists to help his team win the national championship for the third time in five years.
 In January 2012, chairman Julius Muresan revealed that the player had been given a release clause of €11 million.

-On 20 November 2012, Sougou provided two passes for two of teammate Rui Pedro's three goals in a 3–1 away victory over S.C.
-Braga in the group stage of UEFA Champions League; he himself contributed two successful strikes in two 2–1 wins in the qualifying rounds, at FC Slovan Liberec and FC Basel.
-Late in that year, he was named by Gazeta Sporturilor as the second best foreign player in the country behind Wesley.
+On 20 November 2012, Sougou provided two passes for two goals of teammate Rui Pedro's hat-trick in a 3–1 away victory over S.C.
+Braga in the group stage of UEFA Champions League; he himself scored twice in two 2–1 wins in the qualifying rounds, at FC Slovan Liberec and FC Basel.
+Later that year, he was named by Gazeta Sporturilor as the second best foreign player in the country behind Wesley.